Region-of-Interest Based Neural Video Compression: Conclusions

 \section{Conclusions}

-We introduced two methods for ROI-based neural video compression.
-We showed that our methods outperform all our baselines in terms of Rate-Distortion (R-D) performance in the ROI.
-Moreover, they can generalize to different datasets and to any arbitrary ROI at inference time.
-Finally, they do not require expensive pixel-level annotations during training, as synthetic ROI masks can be used with little to no degradation in performance. { }
+In this paper, we introduced two methods for ROI-based neural video compression, capable of allocating more bits to pre-specified regions of interest in order to increase their fidelity.
+More specifically, we introduced an implicit model being fed with the ROI, as well as a latent scaling model explicitly controlling the quantization bitwidth of the latent variables in a spatial variant fashion.
+Both models are optimized by a ROI-aware rate-distortion objective.
+We showed that our methods outperform all baselines in terms of Rate-Distortion performance in the regions of interest, and that they can generalize to different datasets at inference time.
+Finally, they do not require expensive pixel-level annotations during training, as synthetic ROI masks can be used with little to no degradation in performance.